 Additional information for Faraldo-Gómez and Forrest lab users

-The Faraldo-Gómez (NHLBI) and Forrest (NINDS) labs have funded 288 nodes (each with 20 physical cores, 40 cpus with hyperthreading) in the Biowulf cluster, and users from those labs have priority access to these nodes.
-This priority status will last until February 2023.
+The Faraldo-Gómez (NHLBI) and Forrest (NINDS) labs have funded 84 nodes (72 CPU nodes with 64 physical cores, 12 GPU nodes with 4 A100 GPUs each) in the Biowulf cluster, and users from those labs have priority access to these nodes.
+This priority status will last until October, 2028.
 The nodes are in the 'forgo' partition

 How to get Access to the 'Forgo' nodes